5.1 General context

 The Danish Parliamentary Ombudsman

-Since 2007, Denmark is divided in five regions.
+Denmark is divided into five regions (regioner).

-The municipal level
+The municipal level in Denmark

-Since 2007, Denmark has been divided in 98 municipalities.
+Denmark is divided in 98 municipalities.

 The municipalities are responsible for the close-to-home welfare, such as public schools, unemployment services, care for the elderly, child care, social services, integration, etc.